-Required Field d Courses:
+Required Field Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economics
+AGEC 67 Fundamentals in Agribusiness and Managerial Economics 3 Credits

-AGEC 695 Frontiers in Agribusiness and Managerial Economics
+AGEC 69 5 Frontiers in Agribusiness and Managerial Economics 3 Credits

-AGEC 672 Fundamentals in Applied Market Analysis
+AGEC 672 Fundamentals in Applied Market Analysis 3 Credits

-Three out of t he following four courses:
+Three out of the following four courses:

-MKTG 680 Seminar in Buyer Behavior
+MKTG 68 Sominar in Buyer Behavior 3 Credits

-MKTG 682 Seminar in Marketing Strategy Research
+MKTG 68 Seminar in Marketing Strategy Research 3 Credits

-MKTG 687 Seminar in Marketing Methods
+MKTG 68 7 Seminar in Marketing Methods 3 Credits

-MKTG 688 Doctoral Seminar
+MKTG 68 8 Doctoral Seminar 3 Credits

-committee.
-The class, allow stu to take directed of the student's 695.
-When the for the Chair o will be taught under the direction of the Chair of the student's graduate advisory to Chair of the student's advisory committee can take an active role in teaching this adents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students of readings from selected faculty, or any combinations of these alternatives.
-The Chair is advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.
-Covers basic econometrics.
-Check with the instructor to determine if this will cover that you haven't already taken in AGEC 661.
+Chair of the to take parties of the take parties of the studen to the studen.
+The student's advisory committee can take an active role in teaching this can be student's advisory committee can take an active role in teaching this can to a student's advisory committee can take an active role in teaching this can to a student of the student of the student of the student of the student to substitute AGEC 676 for AGD and the student to substitute AGEC 676 for AGD and the student will enroll in a section operative advisory committee.
+The covers basic econometrics check with the instructor to determine if that you haven't already taken in AGEC 661. class, allow students ints to take directed hair of the student's GEC 695.
+When the ned for the Chair of

-Total Field Requirement
+Total Fiel d Requirement

-rse Requirements48 Credits
+Total Minimum (Course Requirements 48 Credits

 Research

-AGEC 691 Research
+AGEC 69 1 Research 16 Credits

-Total Credits
+Total Credits 64 Credits